peers/peerjs/docs/api.md

 The `config` object is passed straight into instances of `RTCPeerConnection`.
 For compatibility with symmetric NATs, you can provide your own TURN server.
 By default the STUN server provided by Google is used.

+### Peer.browser

+The type of browser the client is on.
+Currently WebRTC DataChannels are not interoperable so different browser types should not be connected.

 ### peer.id

 The given id of this peer.